livechat/livechat-public-docs/site/content/new-js-api/getters.md

 ## Get state

-Returns the Chat Widget State.
+Returns the Chat Widget state.
-This includes widget visibility and license availability.
+This includes Widget visibility and license availability.

 #### Example